 I manage a complex chronic illness that science doesn’t totally understand, often spending 20 hours a week in treatments.
 Even with this invisible load, I have worked as a outdoor guide, teacher, and policy director.
 In each workplace, I’ve learned what employers can do to better support the 20% of the U.S. population that is immunodiverse.

-I use storytelling and engaging workshops to educate and create empathy about other people's experiences, particularly for those with invisible disabilities.
+I am a keynote speaker, storyteller, and workshop host who uses my life story to educate and create empathy about other people's experiences, particularly for those with invisible disabilities.
 I teach on how workplaces can better accommodate the 133 million Americans who are immunodiverse.
 I’ve spent the last five years storytelling, writing, and speaking.
 I’m a Moth grandslam winner, with two stories on the podcast, and frequently speak to audiences large and small.

 The bottom line: I believe that stories change the world.
 And, I absolutely believe chestnuts should be collected, boats must be sailed into the sea, and we can and must build a better workplace.